Skip to content

 Visiting Ickworth with the family

-There are loads of different family activities designed to help you explore and discover Ickworth estate.
+There are lots of different family activities designed to help you explore and discover Ickworth Estate.
 However you choose to spend your day with us, your adventure starts here.

 Head outside and enjoy all that Ickworth Estate has to offer this summer.
 Explore the Albana woodland with its leafy trails, or take a stroll through the parkland to discover the breathtaking views across the canal lake.
 Spend time with friends and family in the Italianate Garden and surround yourself with the season's warm, colourful blooms.